openshift/ansible-service-broker/docs/design.md

 **Pre-broker install**

-It's possible to have registries containing ~15k AAs.
+It's possible to have registries containing ~15k APBs.
 On ASB's installation, `/catalog` will be called by the Service Catalog, and the ASB needs to respond with the inventory of known spec files in the form of Service objects (defined by OSB spec).